-Sonos is best known for its multi-room audio speakers, but the company's most recent device isn't a speaker.
+Sonos is best known for its multi-room audio speakers, but one of the company's 2019 devices isn't a speaker.
 Instead it is a device that powers your existing hi-fi speakers or audio components, bringing them into your Sonos system.

 If you're a little confused about what the Sonos Amp is, what is does and whether you should or need to buy one, you've come to the right place.
 This feature explains everything you need to know about the Sonos Amp.

 What is the Sonos Amp and what does it do?

 The Sonos Amp is an amplifier - given away by its name.
 It will power traditional wired speakers, whether bookshelf, floor-standing, in-wall, in-ceiling or outdoor, and integrate them into the Sonos wireless system.

 This means you'll be able to control those speakers through the Sonos app, whilst also giving them access to the features available through the Sonos system - more on those in a minute.

 There are also HDMI ARC and line-in ports, meaning you can connect TVs, turntables, CD changers and other audio components to it, enabling them to become part of a Sonos system too.
 For home theatre setups, one Sonos Amp can add stereo sound to your TV with wireless rears using a Sonos home-theatre setup, while two Sonos Amps will allow for surround sound.

 The Sonos Amp offers twice the power of its predecessor - the Connect Amp - and it is capable of powering up to four speakers, offering 125-watts per channel.
 The Connect Amp could only power two speakers and only offered 55-watts per channel by comparison.

 - Apple AirPlay 2 support